 - dates on which Parliament automatically dissolves, defined in terms of a fixed number of days counting back from the date of any general election held under the Act.

-Under the FTPA, a Parliament cannot last longer than five years.
 The expiry of the roughly five-year term established in the FTPA automatically triggers a general election, and therefore also the dissolution of Parliament beforehand.
 The expiry of the five-year fixed term is how the 2015 general election was triggered.

 When are scheduled elections held under the Fixed-term Parliaments Act?